 The vendors must ensure that the supplied equipment is fully operational, new, perform properly and meet the Technical Specification.

-The venders shall provide comprehensive documentation of system deployed including diagrams, configuration and manuals etc at the time of installation and commissioning
+The venders shall provide comprehensive documentation of system deployed including diagrams, configuration and manuals etc at the time of installation and commissioning.

 The Vendors shall be responsible of providing services for operation and maintenance of the equipment provided, without any extra cost or hidden charges during warranty period.